Power-Components/powergrid-doc/docs/table/column-filters.md

 ---

-### Filter::datePicker
+### Filter::datetimepicker

-Includes a specific field on the page to filter between the specific date in the column.
+Includes a specific field on the page to filter between the specific date in the column (datetime format).

 Set the language in the `config/livewire-powergrid.php` file as in the example according to your `config/app` - locale.